eerii/hello-bevy/README.md

 ### features 🌿

-- uses bevy main (0.13) and has curated plugin support
+- uses bevy main (0.14)
 - ci that checks errors and lint
 - creates binaries for web, linux, mac and windows when releasing a tag
 - deploy to itch automatically
-- remapable input manager with gamepad support
-- easy debuggins features (inspector, fps counter, hot reloading enabled)
-- asset loading with progress, audio, saving, menu...
+- has a nix flake development shell for easy building

 ### how to use it ✨